Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 ContributionRateCap

-Social insurance covers every person occupying the Cyprus area either as a self-employed or an employee.
-Contributions to the scheme are payable by the insured persons at a rate of 8.3% for both employer and employee.
-The employer has additional contributions of 2% to the cohesion fund, 1.20% to the redundancy fund, 0.5% to the development and training fund.
-A self-employed individual should make a maximum or low limit contribution depending on the venture or profession.
-As of 2022, social insurance contributions are charged up to a gross annual salary of 58.080 €.
+Social insurance covers every person occupying the Cyprus area, either as a self-employed or an employee.
+Contributions to the scheme are payable by the insured persons at a rate of 8.8% for both employer and employee.
+The employer has additional contributions of 2% to the cohesion fund, 1.20% to the redundancy fund, and 0.5% to the development and training fund.
+A self-employed individual should make a maximum or low-limit contribution depending on the venture or profession.
+As of 2024, social insurance contributions are charged up to a gross annual salary of 62.868 €.

-EU nationals' employees are eligible for the scheme of the member state but are limited to 24 months.
-They are therefore required to secure an A1 certificate as payment evidence for contributions to the social insurance scheme in the specific member states offices.
-However, foreign nationals employed in Cyprus have to remit contribution to the Social Insurance system.
+EU national employees are eligible for the scheme of the member state but are limited to 24 months.
+They are, therefore, required to secure an A1 certificate as payment evidence for contributions to the social insurance scheme in the specific member states' offices.
+However, foreign nationals employed in Cyprus must remit contributions to the Social Insurance system.

 NHS

-The National Healthcare System (NHS) came into effect on 1st March 2019, as a universal health care system financed by the government, employees, and employers.
-It offers outpatient care services while inpatient services will be fully implemented by June 2020 so that all Cypriots can equally access health services including specialists and GPs services.
+The National Healthcare System (NHS) was enacted on 1st March 2019 as a universal healthcare system financed by the government, employees, and employers.
+It offers outpatient care services, while inpatient services will be fully implemented by June 2020 so that all Cypriots can access health services, including specialists and GPs.

 Healthcare system contribution rates